 How early can cannabis/hemp plants be genetically tested for sex?

 We recommend cultivators wait until seedlings develop the second set of true leaves before testing with our FemINDICAtor qPCR Plant Sex Assay.
 DNA is extracted from one of the plant’s leaflets using a simple boil prep, and then run on a qPCR machine with the FemINDICAtor assay to determine the plant’s sex.
 Instrument run time is just 2 hours.

 What are feminized cannabis/hemp seeds and how are they made?

 Seed producers offer feminized seeds, which should only produce female plants.
 They do this by basically forcing a female plant to produce viable pollen by applying certain chemicals.
 That pollen is then applied to other female plants so that only female sex chromosomes are being shared.
 When this is done properly and in a controlled environment the resulting seeds are properly “feminized”.

 No. Cannabis plants typically hermie as a response to stress.
 Although there may be genetic markers that determine if a plant is more likely to hermie, we have not found them, and we do not target them with our gender test.
 The FemINDICAtor Gender Assay specifically looks for a Y chromosome.

 How can I get started with genetic sex testing?

-There are labs that offer genetic testing as a service, but cultivators can test their own plants in-house using the FemINDICAtor® qPCR Gender Detection Assay.
+There are labs that offer genetic testing as a service, but cultivators can test their own plants in-house using the FemINDICAtor® qPCR Sex Detection Assay.
 Get started today with our FemINDICAtor and Chai Open PCR Starter Bundle and you will get all the reagents you need to test your first 200 plants, plus a two-channel qPCR instrument to run them on.